gderoo/self_driving_car/Project 5 - Vehicle Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+On top of the HOG parameters, we also use the spatial bin and the color histogram (the main feature extraction function is `extract_features()` which can be seen in line 97-116 of the python file, and is called in the "Feature extraction" section of the notebook)

-As suggested, I trained a linear SVM using the spatial bin, the color histogram and the HOG features.
+As suggested, I trained a linear SVM (which can be seen in the "Classifier fitting" section of the notebook).
 The result was a SVM with 99% accuracy on the test set which seemed good enough.

 ### Sliding Window Search